nitreojs/puregram/packages/utils/README.md

 ### Introduction

-This package exists only for one main reason: basically not everyone wants to have such utils as `getCasinoValues` and `<insert one more here>` when installing `puregram`, so these functions were moved to separated package
+This package exists only for one main reason: basically not everyone wants to have such utils as `getCasinoValues` and `WebApp` class when installing `puregram`, so these functions were moved to separated package

 ### Example
 ```js